-We teach children from ages 6-16 and adults.
+- We teach children from ages 6-18.
 We follow a set programme that has been created for our students to learn to use different art media (acrylics, clay, inks, papier-mache, etc) and develop specific skills, all with child development in mind.

 You have 6-16 year olds all in the same class?
 Does everyone work on the same project at the same time?

-The classes are all mixed ages 6-16, but as each student is doing their own project specific to their age/ability, there is no conflict with the variety of ages.
-It’s actually fun as the younger kids get inspired about what they will be doing later on and the older children are praised.
-Our art programme has been curated for 20 years by our creative director; the projects alternate between 2D and 3D and all tackle different mediums and introduce the children to new artists and styles.
-We have a 7:1 teacher : student ratio so we always walk around the class giving individual tutoring to each child within a session.
+- The classes are all mixed ages 6-16, but as each student is doing their own project specific to their age/ability, there is no conflict with the variety of ages.
+It’s actually fun as the younger kids get inspired about what they will be doing later on and the older children are like royalty in their eyes.

 Do we need to bring anything?
 Are materials provided?

 - We encourage students to bring their own bottles of water and to wear clothes they don’t mind getting paint on.
 Students will frequently be working with acrylic paint, which doesn’t wash out, so please provide clothing you feel is appropriate!

 What happens in a trial?

 - The other students will be following the same lesson structure, so your child will feel like part of the studio class from the very beginning.
 If your child is in primary school they will also have the option to join in an arty break-time game two-thirds of the way through the lesson.

 - By paying for you or your child’s seat in a class we can be sure of numbers and be best prepared for each lesson!
 The price of a trial session covers the cost of the staff, equipment and materials used during your child’s lesson.